-We’ll replace sections of sidewalk that are displaced by greater than a half-inch, have cracks in excess of a half-inch wide, have severely spalled (deteriorated surface) concrete or otherwise present a tripping hazard.
+The County will replace sections of sidewalk that are displaced by greater than a half-inch, have cracks in excess of a half-inch wide, have severely spalled (deteriorated surface) concrete or otherwise present a tripping hazard.
 In areas with large, mature trees, roots will oftentimes move the sidewalk and create tripping hazards.
-In instances where tree roots are affecting the concrete sidewalk, we’ll replace the concrete sidewalk with asphalt or provide an asphalt transition.
+In instances where tree roots are affecting the concrete sidewalk, the County will replace the concrete sidewalk with asphalt or provide an asphalt transition.
 Asphalt is a more flexible material that will “grow” with tree roots, whereas concrete is a brittle material that cracks if displaced and requires frequent replacement.

 Curb and Gutter